-Download this handy printable so you are prepared whenever wasps are near (click the pic to grab the PDF).
+Download this handy printable so you are prepared whenever wasps try to set up residence near your home!

-There’s one huge caveat to this advice: Don’t kill honeybees.
+There’s one huge caveat to this advice: Don’t kill bees.

-If you actually have a honeybee hive rather than a wasp’s or hornet’s nest (or other kind of bee hive), you should call a beekeeper, who will likely be happy to take the bees off your hands.
+If you actually have a honeybee hive rather than a wasp’s or hornet’s nest, you should call a beekeeper, who will likely be happy to take the bees off your hands.
 They might to do it for free, since they benefit from having more bees in their stock.

 If the beehive is difficult to get to (in a wall, for example), the beekeeper will likely ask for (and deserve) a removal fee.
 Far better to pay a beekeeper to do it right than an exterminator to do it halfway (and a beekeeper in the comments says an old hive with dead bees actually smells quite attractive to more bees…so an exterminator is only a temporary solution anyway.)

 Other types of bees pollinate as well even if they don’t make honey, so as long as they aren’t in a dangerous location or damaging anything, leave them be.